Oneida County Airport: History

+In the 1950s and 1960s, Mohawk Airlines served Utica and built a small hub there.
+Mohawk merged into Allegheny Airlines in 1972 and service continued through the 1970s.
+Empire Airlines was based at UCA and served the airport from 1975 through 1986 when they had merged into Piedmont Airlines which in turn merged into USAir (the renamed Allegheny Airlines) in 1989.
+USAir had a presence at UCA until 1995 when it ended jet flights and closed its maintenance base and reservations center.

-In the 1960s, Mohawk Airlines stopped at Utica, as did its successor Allegheny Airlines in the 1970s, and Empire Airlines in the 1980s; the first jets were Mohawk BAC One-Elevens in 1965.
+The first jets were Mohawk BAC One-Elevens in 1965.
 Allegheny used Douglas DC-9s and BAC One-Elevens until early 1979 when it abandoned the market to Empire.
-Empire merged into Piedmont Airlines, which merged into USAir, the renamed Allegheny.
-USAir had a presence at UCA until 1995 when it ended jet flights and closed its maintenance base and reservations center.
+Empire would return jet service with the Fokker F-28 Fellowship in the 1980's which went on to be used by Piedmont and USAir.

 UCA had no airline service after Continental Connection carrier CommutAir left on June 30, 2002.
 In its final years, UCA flights had been under the EAS program; declining ridership led the required subsidy to breach the $200 per passenger statutory cap.

-Service shifted to nearby Griffiss International Airport when Oneida closed.
+Service shifted to nearby Griffiss International Airport when Oneida closed in 2007.

 The former airport site was purchased from the county by the state and is now the home of the New York State Preparedness Training Center (SPTC).